p4-team/ctf/2018-06-23-google-ctf/crypto_dogestore/README.md

 1. Let's pre-calculate sha3_256 hashes for strings `A`, `AA`, `AAA`,... and so on, for very large lengths, specifically for 55*256, because this is the longest string we can get in the task to hash, because counter 256 for each letter.
 We store those hashes in a list in order.
 2. Let's set all letters to the same one, for example 'A'.
 We can do that since we already know the keystream for all of them, and we can  simply set value `'A'^KEY[i]` for `i-th` byte and once it's xored with `KEY[i]` during decryption it will become `A`.
 3. Let's calculate reference hash for the letters `A` and original counters.
 We can now check where on the hash list this value is, and therefore how many `A` it has.
 4. Now let's XOR the first counter with `1<<1`, basically flipping the lowest bit, and calculate new hash.
 We can now look for index of this hash in our list, and this will tell us how many `A` it has.
-If it's less then initially, then we flipped the bit from 1 to 0, and if it's more then we flipped from 0 to 1, either way we know the original bit value.
+If it's less than initially, then we flipped the bit from 1 to 0, and if it's more then we flipped from 0 to 1, either way we know the original bit value.
 We can now do the same for `1<<2` and other bits, to recover the whole counter value.
 5. We proceed like this for next counters, until we recover all of them.

 In code it looks like this: